ergoplatform/ergodocs/docs/ergo-foundation-2022.md

 Their efforts ensure ample information is available about ongoing developments on Ergo via blog posts and social media, as well as the promoting and operating of various marketing events, such as Ergo Summit and ErgoHack.

 Over the past 23 years, network effects have accounted for approximately 70% of the value creation in tech, and this figure is likely higher for a third-generation grassroots blockchain.
-While the EF strives to lay the foundations and help ignite community marketing and, subsequently, compounding growth, beyond this, the marketing and promotion of Ergo rest principally on the shoulders of the community. [(Get Involved!)](contribute.md)
+[While the EF strives to lay the foundations and help ignite community marketing and, subsequently, compounding growth](#sentence-frag), beyond this, the marketing and promotion of Ergo rest principally on the shoulders of the community. [(Get Involved!)](contribute.md)

 The EF does not commonly pay for influencers or ad campaigns and does its best to restrict frivolous spending, which is deemed not cost-effective  (i.e. airdrops, giveaways).

 The marketing department highlights projects building in the ecosystem.
 However, these initiatives do not constitute an endorsement from the Ergo Foundation.
 The Foundation will always use best practices to vet projects and ensure that there is no risk for potential users.
-Still, in the early stages of development, it is often unknowable if anything of substance will ultimately be produced.
+[Still, in the early stages of development, it is often unknowable if anything of substance will ultimately be produced.](#Rethinking-structure)

 ### 'Core' Team

 **There is no official 'core' team.** While some people working on Ergo day-to-day are salaried, many are volunteers, collecting bounties or working on their own projects on top of Ergo.
-Core Marketing can include keen community members alongside salaried workers, and, similarly anyone with significant contributions to core repositories can be invited to Core Development chats without being an *employee*.
+Core Marketing can include keen community members alongside salaried workers.
+Similarly, anyone with significant contributions to core repositories can be invited to Core Development chats without being a salaried *employee*.